 The guests usually visit the tooth relic temple during the evening ceremony, which starts at 6.30 PM.
 Tooth relic temple had been the living quarters of the Kandyan king and later it was converted to a Buddhist temple with the arrival of left eye tooth of Buddha.
 The building is a typical Sri Lankan design, all gables and turrets built out of local wood.
 The building of the present temple was built by King Vimaladharmasooriya 1st in 1592 AD.

 Daily a large number of local and foreign travellers visit the temple and the majority of the visitors are impressed by the architectural splendour achieved by the ancient craftsmen.
 The visitors are allowed to visit part of the temple complex including the wooden panelled main shrine room, audience hall, and the museum where the visitors can witness a large collection of statues and paintings.

-Sri Lanka train journey -Kandy to Nuwara Eliya
+Day 2- Sri Lanka train journey -Kandy to Nuwara Eliya

-The railway track between Kandy and Ella was built by the British administration in early 19s, in order to provide an efficient transport system for the British planters.
+The railway track between Kandy and Ella was built by the British administration in early 18s, in order to provide an efficient transport system for the British planters.
 This upcountry railway track built by the British government (1796 to 1948) in order to transport coffee/tea produced by British planters.

 Same times they used rail transport to transport passengers, labour, machinery, manure, rice and foodstuff, etc to Kandy and Nuwara Eliya.
 Other than the cargo transport, there had been a huge demand for passenger transport between Colombo and Nuwara Eliya during the British colonial era, it was mainly due to the popularity of Nuwara Eliya as a holiday destination.